Can a Felon Get a Passport?

 sign a passport

 Traveling the world is an incredible experience – full of adventure, new cultures, and exciting stories.
-It’s a great way to broaden our horizons and explore what this amazing planet offers.
+It’s a great way to broaden our horizons and explore what this fantastic planet offers.
 But it can be intimidating if you don’t know much about international regulations and requirements – especially if you have a criminal record.

 Have you ever asked, “Can a felon get a passport?”
 Yes, in short answer, a felon could get a passport under certain conditions.
 We’ll look at how these convictions affect your ability to travel domestically and internationally – so you can ensure your next trip is as stress-free as possible.

 Can you get a passport as a convicted felon?
 Despite committing a serious offense, a felony is still eligible for bail and allows domestic and international travel within or outside the United States.
 It is possible to leave any other country using your existing passport.
+There have been cases where individuals could obtain a passport despite serving time or being convicted of a felony.

 If: